krahets/hello-algo/docs-en/chapter_array_and_linkedlist/linked_list.md

     n3.next = &n4;
     ```

-An array is one cohesive variable, for instance, the array nums includes elements like nums[0], nums[1], and so on, whereas a linked list is made up of several distinct node objects. **We typically refer to a linked list by its head node**, for example, the linked list in the previous code snippet is referred to as `n0`.
+The array as a whole is a variable, for instance, the array `nums` includes elements like `nums[0]`, `nums[1]`, and so on, whereas a linked list is made up of several distinct node objects. **We typically refer to a linked list by its head node**, for example, the linked list in the previous code snippet is referred to as `n0`.

 ### Inserting a Node

-Inserting a node into a linked list is straightforward.
-As shown in Figure 4-6, let's assume we aim to insert a new node `P` between two adjacent nodes `n0` and `n1`. **This can be achieved by simply modifying two node references (pointers)**, resulting in a time complexity of $O(1)$.
+Inserting a node into a linked list is very easy.
+As shown in the figure, let's assume we aim to insert a new node `P` between two adjacent nodes `n0` and `n1`. **This can be achieved by simply modifying two node references (pointers)**, with a time complexity of $O(1)$.

 By comparison, inserting an element into an array has a time complexity of $O(n)$, which becomes less efficient when dealing with large data volumes.